Paul Martin (TV presenter)

-Paul Martin (born 5 January 1959) is a British antiques dealer and professional drummer, best known for being the presenter of various BBC television antiques programmes including Flog It!, Trust Me, I'm a Dealer and Paul Martin's Handmade Revolution.
+Paul Martin (born 5 January 1959) is an English antiques dealer, best known for being the presenter of various BBC television antiques programmes including Flog It!, Trust Me, I'm a Dealer and Paul Martin's Handmade Revolution.
+In his earlier life he was a professional drummer.

 Biography

 Martin was born in Teddington, Middlesex.
 His family subsequently moved to Cornwall, where he was educated at Falmouth Grammar School and then studied art and woodworking at Falmouth College of Arts (now Falmouth University).

 He then developed parallel careers, as an antiques trader and dealer and as a session musician drummer.
 Martin worked with Average White Band, The Quireboys and The Dogs D'Amour in the 1990s.

 From the age of 25, he owned a pitch on London's Portobello Road.
 He also worked as an antiques props stylist for magazines including Marie Claire and New Woman, whilst undertaking larger projects designing antique sets for television shoots for BBC One's The Clothes Show and Granada TV.
-More recently he ran the shop The Table Gallery in Marlborough, Wiltshire, specialising in 17th- and 18th-century Welsh and English oak furniture and Victorian lavatories.
+After Portobello Road, Martin ran The Table Gallery antiques shop on Kingsbury Street in Marlborough, Wiltshire.
+In 2020, the shop relocated to Corsham, Wiltshire, specialising in 17th- and 18th-century Welsh and English oak furniture and Victorian lavatories.